Advanced Open Water Course Phuket

 Even confident new divers would be wise to do their first deep dive, wreck dive and night dive under expert supervision.
 The dive industry has done a lot to promote the safety of diving and it is a very safe sport but the dangers underwater are real if you don’t know what you are doing.
 Diving to 30 metres is no joke, neither is getting lost on a night dive.
 Your instructor will allow you to enjoy the experience safely.

-The PADI Advanced certification card has it’s benefits.
+The advanced certification card has it’s benefits.
 Every time you go on a dive boat or turn up at a dive resort the dive organizer will ask to see your cert card and log book.
 He is trying to access your ability level so that he can place you in a group of similar divers.
 He wants all divers to have a good time but mainly he is concerned with safety.

 If he sees that you are Open Water certified with 4 dives you are going in the beginners group.
 You will get to dive on a nice shallow reef with minimal current.
 A safe dive for inexperienced divers.
 The other divers in the group will be equally inexperienced, probably nervous, unfamiliar with their rental equipment and breathing heavily.
 As soon as the first diver in this group is low on air, everyone has to surface.
 Dives in this group tend to be short and uneventful.